Deformation Cones of nested Braid fans: Introduction

 The maximal cones in the Braid fan $\Br_d$ are sets of points whose coordinates are given in a fixed order.
 In Section \ref{sec:NBF}, we introduce the ``nested Braid fan'' $\Br_d^2,$ which is a refinement of $\Br_d$ by considering first differences of ordered coordinates.
 (See Definitions \ref{defn:NBF} and \ref{defn:NBF2} for detail.)
 We show that $\Br_d^2$ is the normal fan of ``usual nested permutohedra'', a subfamily of which is $\Pi_d^2(M,N)$ (called ``regular nested permutohedra''), and thus is a projective fan.
 (See Figure \ref{fig:2polytopes} for a picture of $\Pi_3$ and $\Pi_3^2(4,1)$ side by side.)
 We then use the general techniques derived in Section \ref{sec:prel} to give a characterization for the deformation cone of $\Br_d^2$ analogous to the results for the deformation cone of $\Br_d.$

-One key ingredient in our proof for the Submodular Theorem is the natural one-to-one correspondence between chains in the Boolean algebra $\BB_{d+1}$ and faces of regular permutohedron.
-Parallely, in Section \ref{sec:NBF}, we consider the ``ordered partition poset'' $\OO_{d+1}$ (see Definition \ref{defn:osp}), and show same statement holds for $\OO_{d+1}$ and the regular nested permutohedron.
+One key ingredient in our proof for the Submodularity Theorem is the natural one-to-one correspondence between chains in the Boolean algebra $\BB_{d+1}$ and faces of a regular permutohedron.
+Parallelly, in Section \ref{sec:NBF}, we consider the ``ordered partition poset'' $\OO_{d+1}$ (see Definition \ref{defn:osp}), and show same statement holds for $\OO_{d+1}$ and the regular nested permutohedron.